topunix/django-explain-errors/README.md

 2. **Add the middleware to your Django project**:

-   - Copy `explain_errors.py` to your Django project's root directory.

-   - Open your `settings.py` file and add the middleware to the `MIDDLEWARE` list:
+   - Open your `settings.py` file and add the middleware to the `MIDDLEWARE` list.
+Ensure that the middleware is added last in the list:

      ```python
      MIDDLEWARE = [
          ...
          'explain_errors.ExplainErrorsMiddleware',
-         ...
      ]
      ```

 4. **Set up environment variables**:

-   - Create a `.env` file in your project’s root directory and add your OpenAI API key:
+   - Create a `.env` file in your project’s root directory and add your OpenAI API key.
+Alternatively, you can list the API key in `settings.py`:

      ```plaintext
      OPENAI_API_KEY=your_openai_api_key_here